-A half-day program for children, three years to school age, on days Harper classes are in session.
-For preschool information call 397-3000, extension 262.
+A half-day program for children, three years to schoolage, is available on days Harper classes are in session.
+For preschool information call 397-3000, extension 2262.
 On campus pre-registration is required and a \$5.00 application fee will be assessed.
-The Preschool is located in I127.
+The Preschool is located in 1127.

-Monday, Wednesday and Friday

-9:00-11:30 am, or 1:00-3:30 pm \$216 per semester
+Monday, Wednesday and Friday 9:00-11:30 am, or 1:00-3:30 pm \$276 per semester

-Tuesday and Thursday

-9:00-11:30 am, or 1:00-3:30 pm
+Tuesday and Thursday 9:00-11:30 am, or 1:00-3:30 pm \$184 per semester

-\$144 per semester

-Five-day session

-9:00-11:30 am, or 1:00-3:30 pm \$360 per semester
+Five-day session 9:00-11:30 am, or 1:00-3:30 pm \$460 per semester

 An hourly Child Care service is available for students and faculty who need extra child care before and after each session.
 Pre-registration is required.
-Further information can be obtained by calling 397-3000, extension 262.
+Further information can be obtained by calling 397-3000, extension 2262.

 The preschool and child care service offer an exemplary program of learning and enrichment for children.
 They are staffed by a head teacher and Child Development Program student teachers.
-The ratio of children to staff is twenty to four.

-Child Development Program Child Care Service Child care service is available for children of Harper students, faculty and staff.
+Child Development Program Child Care Service

+Child care service is available for children of Harper students, faculty and staff.
 Children may be in the Center for a maximum of five hours each day.
 Children who are toilet trained, ages 21⁄2 to 5 (or in kindergarten) will be accepted.
 The service is open from 7:15 am to 4:45 pm, Monday through Friday.
 Pre-registration is required as enrollment is limited to space available.
 A \$5.00 application will be assessed during pre-registration.
-The child care room is located in I131.
-The fee is \$1.30 per hour per child for one child, and \$1.00 an hour for each additional child.
+The child care room is located in 1131.
+The fee is \$1.80 per hour per child for one child, and \$1.50 an hour for each additional child.
 The service is also open on a space available basis to children of students who are attending one day workshops or Women's Program activities.
 Please call ahead to make the necessary registration arrangements.